sqall01/alertR/server/README.md

 alertR Server
 ======

 This is the server that handles the logic of the alert system.
 It is mandatory in order to use alertR.
-It is completly written in python and uses (at the moment) either MySQL or SQLite as storage backend.
+It uses either MySQL or SQLite as storage backend.
 As user backend it uses (at the moment) only a csv file.

 How to use it?